Metal Building Wall Systems

 Pros:

-• Significant improvement in energy efficiency due to improved insulation and air/water sealing
+• Significant improvement in energy efficiency due to continuous insulation and air/water sealing

 Cons:

-• Significantly more expensive than single skin metal paneling (often 3x-10x more expensive)
+• More expensive than single skin metal paneling (often 3x-5x more expensive)

 • More difficult to repair/replace vs single skin metal paneling